DeveloperTani/plane-rake/README.md

 It’s designed to be beginner-friendly, especially for people who aren’t programmers but want to work with real flight data.
 All query settings are easily adjustable in a config file, and **CLI (command-line) support** is planned for future versions.

-> ⚠️ This project was originally developed before Flightradar24 released official batch query samples.
-You can now find those here:
+> ⚠️ This project was originally developed before Flightradar24 released official batch query samples and before support for filters.
+You can now find the sample scripts here:
 > [https://fr24api.flightradar24.com/docs/endpoints/flight-positions-batch-query](https://fr24api.flightradar24.com/docs/endpoints/flight-positions-batch-query)

 ---